 His teaching interests include courses in adult education, sociology of education, education policies and politics, community development, research methods, citizenship learning, participatory democracy, and comparative and international education (with a focus on Latin America).
-Besides the courses he teaches at the University of Toronto, Professor Schugurensky has been invited as visiting professor to several universities, including the University of California at Los Angeles, the University of British Columbia, the University of Córdoba, the University of Malta, the University do Vale do Rio dos Sinos (UNISINOS), the Universidad Internacional de Andalucía, the University of Victoria (Canada), the University of Seville and the University of Paris.
+Besides the courses he teaches at Arizona State University, Professor Schugurensky has been invited as visiting professor to several universities, including the University of California at Los Angeles, the University of British Columbia, the University of Córdoba, the University of Malta, the University do Vale do Rio dos Sinos (UNISINOS), the Universidad Internacional de Andalucía, the University of Victoria (Canada), the University of Seville, University of Huelva, and the University of Paris.

 Building expertise among Ontario literacy practitioners through literacy research circles

 This project aimed at enhancing the research capacity of adult literacy practitioners and learners in Ontario through a collaborative approach between practitioner-based research and academic-based research.

 The citizenship education of citizenship educators

 This project explored the ways in which civic educators acquire their perspectives, knowledge, skills and attitudes about civics and democracy, and about the teaching of civics and democracy throughout their lives.
 By looking at different educational experiences - such as primary socialization, secondary schooling, pre-service and in-service teacher training, community involvement, adult education courses or political engagement - this study examined the relationships (often complementary, sometimes contradictory) between formal, nonformal and informal learning of civics and democracy, and their influence on curriculum implementation.

 Lifelong citizenship learning, political participation and immigration: The case of Latin Americans in Toronto and Montreal